China’s Rising Foreign Ministry

 Contrarily, the book finds a suite of compelling capacities that MOFA and its diplomats uniquely possess to exercise influence.
 China’s Rising Foreign Ministry suggests Beijing’s increasingly assertive foreign policy must be seen through MOFA’s heightened representational role.
 It alerts readers to the increasingly consequential role of MOFA in contemporary China’s foreign policy.

-This book is published by Stanford University Press in their ‘Studies Asian Security’ series and is available for sale in April 2024.
+This book is published by Stanford University Press in their ‘Studies Asian Security’ series and is available for sale at SUP and Amazon.

 Praise for China’s Rising Foreign Ministry